-This course will treat the principles of physical decay in radionuclides, characteristic of nuclear emissions, interaction with matter, and related aspects in radioactivity.
+This course will treat the principles of physical decay in radionuclides, characteristics of nuclear emissions, intersection with matter, and related aspects in radioactivity.

 162. Radioisotope Imaging.
 (1) § Sp.
 Prerequisite: Pharmaceutical Chemistry 153 or consent of instructor.
 Lecture 1 hour.
-Price
+D. Price